Daoenti/Gatewalkers/Story/15 - Temp.md

 desc:
 monsters:
 ---
-# The bed beyond the library
+# The Bed Beyond the Library
 A painting depicting two slender black and white creatures adorns the wall behind a bed.
 One figure appears to be [[Kneepo the Slim]] but the other creature seems to look slightly different.
 The second figure looks strangely like [[Maialen]].
-When covering it's eyes she felt a connection to the painting.
+When covering it's eyes she felt a connection to the painting.  [[Maialen]] cut her likeness out of the painting, but when cutting it out the eyes on the representation of [[Kneepo the Slim]] blinked...